Nicholas Evans (linguist)

 Holding a Ph.D. in Linguistics from the Australian National University (ANU), he is Head of the Department of Linguistics and Distinguished Professor in the School of Culture, History and Language at the College of Asia and the Pacific at ANU.
 Formerly, he held a personal chair in the Department of Linguistics and Applied Linguistics at the University of Melbourne.

 His research interests include Aboriginal Australian languages, Papuan languages, linguistic typology, historical and contact linguistics, semantics, and the mutual influence of language and culture.
 He worked at the Dublin Institute for Advanced Studies in 2003 for the school of Celtic Studies.
 Recent focuses include the way in which diverse grammars underpin social cognition (with Alan Rumsey and others); ongoing fieldwork on various Aboriginal languages of Northern Australia (Dalabon, Iwaidja, Marrku, Bininj Kunwok, Kayardild); Papuan languages (Nen, Idi), work on endangered song-language traditions of Western Arnhem Land (with Allan Marett, Linda Barwick and Murray Garde), and the development of coevolutionary approaches that integrate the dynamic interactions between language, culture and cognition.
 In addition to his linguistic research he has carried out more applied work in Australian Aboriginal communities in various capacities, including interpreting and preparing anthropologists' reports in Native Title claims, and writing about the new art being produced by artists from Bentinck Island.

 Evans signed the Declaration on the Common Language of the Croats, Serbs, Bosniaks and Montenegrins in 2019.

 Awards and honours

+Evans was elected a Fellow of the Australian Academy of the Humanities in 1996.

 In 2013, he was awarded an Australian Laureate Fellowship.

+In 2025, he was awarded the Neil and Saras Smith Medal for Linguistics by the British Academy.